edanalytics/edu_edfi_airflow/README.md

 ## Classes

 ### EdFiHook
-This Airflow Hook connects to the Ed-Fi ODS using an `EdFiApiClient`.
+This Airflow Hook connects to the Ed-Fi ODS using an `EdFiClient`.

 <details>
 <summary>Arguments:</summary>